Fig. 1 - Evolution of covers for Legend of the Moon

 4 – Room has a lot of reflective surfaces (even if the microphone is not pointing at the speaker, sound from the speaker can reach the microphone from reflections from the walls, floors, and ceilings).

-Solution: Cover the walls, ceilings, and floors with sound absorbing materials.
+Solution: Cover the walls, ceilings, and floors with sound-absorbing materials.
 You can also install slats on the walls to break up reflections.
 Upholstered chairs will also help.
 If the chair is unoccupied, the upholstery will absorb sound.
 If the chair is occupied, the person sitting on it will absorb sound.

 sound absorbers or sound diffusers on walls

-5 – Room has parallel walls and parallel floor and ceiling.
+5 – Room has parallel walls and parallel floor, and ceiling.
 Sounds that bounce back and forth between parallel walls create "standing waves" that take longer to die down.

 Solution: Same solution as #4.
 You can also build the room so that it doesn't have parallel walls, ceilings, and floors.